lagdush/ToDoListRekrutacja/README.md

 - hiding completed tasks
 - the ability to search for a note by content
 - fetch API, communication with the server (https://gorest.co.in)
+- the ability to register the user and log in

 _Technologies used:_